 The Better Business Bureau is an organization that focuses on helping consumers find reliable businesses.
-They do this by providing a system of checks and balances to ensure that both the consumer’s interests and the business’ interests are met.
+They do this by providing a system of checks and balances to ensure that both the consumer’s personal and business’ interests are met.

 The BBB has been around for more than 100 years, but what exactly does it offer?
 How can you file a complaint with them?
 And how do their ratings work?
-We will answer these questions and more in this article.
+We will answer these questions and more in this article from IBuyIReview.

 The Better Business Bureau’s mission is to promote and protect the public interest.
 The BBB accomplishes this by: